jilliankozlowski/-Hello_World-/README.md

 ### -Hello_World-
 # Description
 Hello, I'm Jillian Kozlowski
-  -I am a senior at the University of Iowa
+  - I am a senior at the University of Iowa
-  -I study Business Analytics and Information Systems
+  - I study Business Analytics and Information Systems
 # How to Run Program
 Hello_World/
 └──